St Mary & St Giles Church, Stony Stratford: History

 The present parish church is dedicated to Saint Mary the Virgin & St Giles, the latter being the patron saint of cripples.
 Saint Giles was born at Athens in 645; he was a cripple, and though he had the means of obtaining all the comforts he wished, he would not, but devoted his life and his means in endeavouring to ameliorate the sufferings of the afflicted.
 Most churches dedicated to his name, are erected by the road side, the supposition for such being, that all weary travellers could enter and find rest and peace.
 Devotion to him was brought to the British Isles as he founded the abbey in Saint-Gilles-du-Gard whose tomb became a place of pilgrimage and which was on the Crusader route to the Holy Land.
 It was also a stop on the road that led from Arles to Santiago de Compostela, the pilgrim Way of St. James.
 Giles is one of the Fourteen Holy Helpers.

+Present day

+The parish stands in the Anglo-Catholic tradition of the Church of England.
+Until 2024, the parochial church council (PCC) had passed resolutions to reject the ordination of women and was under the alternative episcopal oversight of the Bishop of Ebbsfleet and then the Bishop of Oswestry, the provincial episcopal visitors for traditionalist Anglo-Catholics.
+On 12 March 2024, the PCC rescinded the resolution, therefore returning to the oversight of the Bishop of Oxford, and leaving The Society and Forward in Faith.